-The following discussion and analysis should be read in conjunction with our consolidated financial statements and related notes included in Item 8 of this Annual Report on Form 10-K.
+The following discussion and analysis should be read in conjunction with our consolidated financial statements and related notes included in <a href="https://linear.nlm.nih.gov/linear.

 Overview

 At Sabre, we make travel happen.
 We are a technology company that operates our business and presents our results through two business segments: (i) Travel Solutions, our global business-to-business travel marketplace for travel suppliers and travel buyers, including a broad portfolio of software technology products and solutions for airlines, and (ii) Hospitality Solutions, an extensive suite of leading software solutions for hoteliers.